Evolution on a Swiss scale

 A species explosion

 Seehausen and colleagues at EAWAG and the University of Bern published another paper in February in the journal Nature Communicationsexternal link documenting a different – but closely related – phenomenon in fish biodiversity.
 They solved a scientific mystery by explaining the evolution of an unprecedented 500 species of small, perch-like fish called cichlids in Lake Victoria, East Africa, over the past 15,000 years.
-The evolution of such a huge number of species, they found, was made possible through a perfect combination of hybridization and plentiful opportunities for habitat specialisation.
+The evolution of such a huge number of species, they found, was made possible through a perfect combination of hybridisation and plentiful opportunities for habitat specialisation.
 The study’s first author, Joana Meier of the University of Bern, summed it up this way: “It’s similar to the way the recombination of parts from Lego tractor and aeroplane kits could generate a wide variety of vehicles.”

 swissinfo.ch